shirazkn/shirazkn.github.io/content/posts/sphere.md

 which means that $\mathcal L_X Y = [X, Y]$ is simply the Lie bracket of vector fields.
 We observe the following points of departure between $\nabla _X Y$ and $\mathcal L_X Y$:

-- The Lie derivative is well-defined once a smooth structure for $M$ is specified, whereas the connection is an additional structure that is *imposed* on $M$; in particular, endowing $M$ with a geometry uniquely specifies the Levi-Civita connection.
+- The Lie derivative is well-defined once a smooth structure for $M$ is specified, whereas the connection is an additional structure that is *imposed* on $M$; in particular, endowing $M$ with geometry uniquely specifies the Levi-Civita connection.
 Importantly, there is no *natural* choice of a connection on a smooth manifold until a metric is chosen for it

 - The Lie derivative $\mathcal L_X Y$ at $p\in M$ is defined via local flows/diffeomorphisms of $X$ near $p$, whereas $\nabla _X Y$ only depends on the vector $X_p \in T_p M$